BroadbandForum/obbaa/docs/installing/env/index.md

 Developers should be able to understand:

--   The pre-requisites needed for a development environment
+-   The pre-requisites needed for a deployment environment

 -   How to obtain and synchronize the code base